How to Start a Virtual Bookkeeping Business

 I started my business with $1,000.
 My husband and I decided that was how much we were going to put towards my virtual bookkeeping business.
 While that was the initial funding, we also considered how much less our household income would be without me working full-time at a traditional job.
 Luckily, we were able to provide a safety net for ourselves with a substantial emergency fund.
 That has been one of our best blessings over the years.

 I would say, you don’t have to be perfect from the start.
 The more you can invest in during the beginning, the easier it will be later on.
 But, remember, I had limited funds to start.
 I started as a sole proprietorship (Schedule C) and was able to invest and become an LLC within a year or so using Legal Zoom.
 With that change, at first, I was just my name.
 Once I started my LLC, that is when Iconis Group, LLC was born.
 (QBOchat is just part of my brand, Iconis Group is the actual company name.)

 Now, it is also important to figure out what you need to properly be in business.
 Make sure you are checking your local and state regulations.
-For me, I needed a local business license, to register my LLC with the state (when I finally had one), and get an EIN for my business.
+For me, I needed to get a local business license, to register my LLC with the state (when I finally had one), and to get an EIN for my business.

 You also want to start a business checking account.
 Check with your bank as to what you need to get that business account.
 Note – this is a great time to build a relationship with a local banker that could be a referral source for new business in the future.
 It pays to spend some time face-to-face with an actual banker because they can help you along the way.
 I absolutely have loved working with BB&T because it feels like a smaller, local bank but I get the benefit of all the technology that you expect from the biggest banks around.